-In her role at Radio 1 and 1Xtra, Karla has worked with a whole horde of presenters including Trevor Nelson, Annie Mac, Mistajam, B. Traits, David Rodigan, Huw Stephens and DJ Target.
-She has also worked on Radio 4 arts show Front Row and has freelanced at BBC Asian Network and 6 Music.
+Karla got her start as a professional writer after her six-part mystery thriller was optioned by ITV Studios and she was invited to co-develop a series for Lime Pictures.
+Before that, she spent over five years as an Assistant Producer in Specialist Music at Radio 1 and 1Xtra where she worked with a whole horde of presenters including Trevor Nelson, Annie Mac, and DJ Target.
+She also produced Radio 4 arts show Front Row and worked extensively with BBC Asian Network and 6 Music.

 In 2017, Karla was one of ten writers shortlisted for Theatre503’s annual residency programme.
 Later that year, her Edinburgh Fringe show previewed at the theatre before completing a full run at Underbelly, where it was longlisted for the Amnesty Freedom of Expression Award.

 In 2018, Karla completed a year's actor training at Royal Central School of Speech and Drama, after which she founded inclusive company Dead Good Theatre.
 She performed as the lead in a sold out run of The Thing That Came to Dinner at London’s Vault Festival, starred in RCSSD’s production of Alice Birch’s Astronauts and went on to perform in a self-penned short play in front of a sold out audience at Southwark Playhouse.